mainkoon81/R-project/README.md

 <img src="https://user-images.githubusercontent.com/31917400/32504026-b28a518e-c3d6-11e7-93b6-9c8ad96a3d8a.jpg" />

 __Data:__ Within the 'MASS' library, there is a dataset called 'birthwt' collected at Baystate Medical Center, Springﬁeld, MA during 1986.
-UCD data mining class provided this dataset to practice logistic regression.
+UCD data mining class provided this chance to practice logistic regression.

 __Story:__ No story, Just practice logistic regression!
   - 'low' indicator of birth weight less than 2.5kg